avendesora/pythonbible/README.md

 ### Converting a list of verse id integers into a list of normalized scripture references
 The reverse of the above feature, we can take a list of integer verse ids and convert it back into a list of normalized scripture references.

-For example, the following list of verse ids represent the references Matthew 18:12-14 and Luke 15:3-7.
+For example, the following list of verse ids represents the references Matthew 18:12-14 and Luke 15:3-7.

 ```python
 import pythonbible as bible